 American Academy of Hospice and Palliative Medicine (AAHPM) - professional organization for physicians specializing in hospice and palliative medicine.
 Membership also open to nurses and other healthcare providers committed to improving the quality of life of patients and families facing life-threatening or serious conditions.

-Palliative Care Fellowship Directory - list of all active palliative medicine fellowship programs
+Palliative Care Fellowship Directory - Access to directories of active hospice and palliative medicine fellowship programs.

 American Pain Society - Special Interest Groups (SIG) - includes SIGs for Pain in Infants, Children, and Adolescents and Palliative Care.

 Center to Advance Palliative Care (CAPC) - provides health care professionals with the tools, training and technical assistance necessary to start and sustain successful palliative care programs in hospitals and other health care settings